lspacagna/appd-prometheus/README.md

 4. AppDynamics Machine Agent

-4. (Optional) AWS Account with access to IAM and Lambda
+4. (Optional) AWS Account with access to IAM and Lambda - only required if deploying to Lambda

-5. (Optional) Claudia.js
+5. (Optional) Claudia.js - only required if deploying to Lambda

 ```
 $ npm install claudia -g